DOI-ONRR/blog-nrrd/src/pages/ga4-transition/index.md

 Being able to simultaneously collect monthly data in UA and GA4 greatly helped us identify issues within the GA4 data.
 Since starting monthly comparisons in August 2023, the major discrepancies we observed between the two analytics systems disappeared.
 The data between the two are not exact but are very similar and now clearly show the same trends.

-## Agency profiles
+## Agency properties

 As [DAP explains](https://digital.gov/guides/dap/common-questions-about-dap/), your agency’s GA4 account uses sub-properties (which was previously called “profiles”) to categorize and report an agency’s website traffic.
 These sub-properties are assigned at the federal cabinet agency level, and the traffic for a sub-agency website is reported under that main agency sub-property.

-### Department of the Interior (DOI) agency profile
+### Department of the Interior (DOI) agency property

-Originally our team created explorations within the DAP - GA4 - DOI agency profile, with a filter set to our specific sub-agency website.
+Originally our team created explorations within the DAP - GA4 - DOI agency property, with a filter set to our specific sub-agency website.
 Because DOI is such a large agency and our sub-agency is such a small fraction of it, we would get a caution saying that our data was heavily sampled.

 ![Screen capture showing a caution reporting icon with details that the exploration is heavily sampled.
 There is a drop-down option to get more detailed results.
 Below there is a link to request detailed results.](Picture2.png)
 *Heavily sampled explorations have less accurate data.*